 Self-muscle testing is a good way to find out what hidden beliefs and perceptions we are

 It is important to believe and feel only what we want to attract into our experience!
-If we are attracting experiences we don't want, then we are holding beliefs and feelings that do not serve us in truth, and it is time to find them with muscle testing for revision or release with EFT or the Ramos Clearing Technique.
+If we are attracting experiences we don't want, then we are holding beliefs and feelings that do not serve us in truth, and it is time to find them with self muscle testing for revision or release with EFT or the free download of the older version of the Ramos Clearing Technique dated May, 2015.

 Muscle testing has